liatrio/tag-o11y-quick-start-manifests/README.md

 In the default quick start stack, the gateway collector:

-* receives metrics and process/export them to Prometheus.
+* receives metrics and processes/exports them to Prometheus.

-Receive logs and process/export them to Loki.
+* receives logs and processes/exports them to Loki.

-Receive traces and process/export them to Tempo, Jaeger.
+* receives traces and processes/exports them to Tempo, Jaeger.

 Why do you want to use the [Gateway][gw] collector?
 This collector is the entry point to forwarding telemetry to the analysis backends.